Non-invertible duality defect and non-commutative fusion algebra: Introduction and summary

 \end{shaded} We also consider the half-space gauging with respect to the product group $\BZ_{N_1}\times\BZ_{N_2}$, instead of the diagonal one.
 In this case, the non-invertible symmetry arises on the RCFT point, and the fusion algebra is given by the standard Tambara-Yamagami category \eqref{eq: Tambara-Yamagami c=1} since $c=2$ bosonic torus CFT is reduced to the two sets of the $c=1$ compact boson CFTs.
-We emphasize that this is perfectly consistent with the promoting condition \eqref{eq: promoting condition} since the charge matrix $K$ is diagonal.
 Our main results described above are summarized in Table \ref{table: our results}.

 Finally, we apply the half-space gauging and explore the non-invertible symmetries in the pure U(1)$\times$U(1) gauge theory in four dimensions.
 This theory has the U(1)$^{\text{ele}}_1\times$U(1)$^{\text{ele}}_2$ electric one-form symmetry, whose charged object is the Wilson loop.
 In a similar manner to the two dimensions, we construct the non-invertible symmetries from gauging the diagonal subgroup $(\BZ_{N}^{[1]})_{\text{diag}}\subset$ U(1)$^{\text{ele}}_1\times$U(1)$_2^{\text{ele}}$.
 By utilizing the electric-magnetic duality transformation, we find out the special gauge couplings where the non-invertible symmetries appear.
 As in the two dimensions, we construct the duality defect associated with the diagonal gauging and calculate the fusion rules concerning the duality defect.
-The resulting fusion algebra is mostly similar to \eqref{eq: fusion category in Intro} and {\it non-commutative}.
+The resulting fusion algebra is again \emph{infinitely} generated and \emph{non-commutative}.
+We also find out the closed fusion subalgebra which is mostly similar to \eqref{eq: fusion category in Intro}.
 It remains an open question how we interpret the obtained non-commutative fusion algebra in the framework of the higher category \cite{Bhardwaj:2022yxj}.